 Today I make a living as a designer, illustrator, developer, musician & photographer.
-I stream digital art on Twitch and run an online shop called Raulativity, I write and record music as a one-man band called I Am The Galaxy, I run a small independent font studio named The Esquivel Type Foundry, I own & operate a clothing brand called Aetheraeon Clothing, I document nature through audio/video/photo for a project called Live Unusual, and I’m currently working as a Designer at Ticketmaster
+I stream digital art on Twitch and run an online shop called Raulativity, I write and record music as a one-man band called I Am The Galaxy, I run a small independent font studio named The Esquivel Type Foundry, I own & operate a clothing brand called Aetheraeon Clothing, I’m the co-founder of The Eagle & Bison Design Company, I document nature through audio/video/photo for a project called Live Unusual, and I’m currently working as a Designer at Ticketmaster

 I got my start as a designer pretty early on as a result of my interest in music and astronomy.
 As a kid I was always amazed by space and astronomy and I held onto that interest all throughout grade school.
 I was never super artistic in terms of being an amazing illustrator but I did draw a lot in middle school.
 Mostly anime stuff like DragonBall Z characters.
 I did however start gaining a deep interest in photography as early as 7th grade.